abrasive/shairport/README.md

 Running Shairport 2.0
 ---------------------
 The `-L` setting is for the amount of latency -- the units are frames, with 44,100 frames to the second.
-Although 99,000 frames  is slightly more than two seconds, it sounds good, as does 99,300 -- YMMV.
+Although 99,400 frames  is slightly more than two seconds, it sounds good -- YMMV.

 Examples
 --------
-In the following are examples of the Raspberry Pi and the NSLU2, little-endian and a big-endian ARM systems running OpenWrt.
-But the first is an example of a standard Ubuntu based laptop, defaulting to device `0`:
+The first is an example of a standard Ubuntu based laptop:

-`shairport -d -L 99000 -a "Shairport"`
+`shairport -d -L 99400 -a "Shairport 2.0" -- -d hw:0`

-For best results, you should access the hardware volume control as shown in the following examples.
-Use `alsamixer` or similar to find out the name of the volume controller to be used after the `-c` option.
+In the following are examples of the Raspberry Pi and the NSLU2 -- little-endian and a big-endian ARM systems running OpenWrt.
+For best results, you should access the hardware volume controls as shown.
+Use `alsamixer` or similar to discover the name of the volume controller to be used after the `-c` option.

 For a Raspberry Pi using its internal soundcard that drives the headphone jack:

-`shairport -d -L 99000 -a "Shairport" -- -d hw:0 -t hardware -c PCM`
+`shairport -d -L 99400 -a "Shairport 2.0" -- -d hw:0 -t hardware -c PCM`

 For a cheapo "3D Sound" USB card (Stereo output and input only) on a Raspberry Pi:

-`shairport -d -L 99000 -a "Shairport" -- -d hw:1 -t hardware -c Speaker`
+`shairport -d -L 99400 -a "Shairport 2.0" -- -d hw:1 -t hardware -c Speaker`

 For a first generation Griffin iMic on a Raspberry Pi:

-`shairport -d -L 99000 -a "Shairport" -- -d hw:1 -t hardware -c PCM`
+`shairport -d -L 99400 -a "Shairport 2.0" -- -d hw:1 -t hardware -c PCM`

 For an NSLU2, which has no internal soundcard, to drive the "3D Sound" USB card:

-`shairport -d -L 99000 -a "Shairport" -- -d hw:0 -t hardware -c Speaker`
+`shairport -d -L 99400 -a "Shairport 2.0" -- -d hw:0 -t hardware -c Speaker`